gmsshadow/fvtt-warlock/README.md

 File a new issue [here](https://gitlab.com/azarvel/fvtt-warlock/-/issues) or contact me through the official Foundry VTT Discord server in the `#other-game-systems` channel (`Azarvel#6970`).

+## Acknowledgments

+The [dnd5e](https://gitlab.com/foundrynet/dnd5e) system by Atropos, [wfrp4e](https://github.com/moo-man/WFRP4e-FoundryVTT) system by Moo Man, and the [cyphersystem] system by mrkwnzl were invaluable as working examples of implemented systems.